karchit/s3-object-lambda-workshop/README.md

 ***

 #### Image resources
-To avoid a copyright notice, I have refrained from adding any images in the [files](./files) folder.
-However, there are several websites you can use to download stock free images like [Unsplash](https://unsplash.com/t/people).
+To test this function, you have to upload image files into your S3 bucket.
+You can download stock free images from [Unsplash](https://unsplash.com/t/people).
+Download colorful images if you'd like to do the challenge.

 ***